 In 1963, Mecklenburg College and the Central Industrial Education Center were merged to establish Central Piedmont Community College, one of the first of the 58 colleges in the NC Community College System.
 In 1963 under the leadership of the first president, Dr. Richard Hagemeyer, there were 23 degree and diploma programs; now there are more than 300 degree, diploma, and certificate programs, a college and career readiness program, and corporate and continuing education offerings.
 In 1963, the College occupied the structures formerly used by Charlotte’s Central High School.
 The College was fully accredited to award associate degrees, diplomas, and certificates in 1969 by the Southern Association of Colleges and Schools Commission on Colleges.

 Dr. Ruth Shaw was selected the College's second president after Dr. Hagemeyer's retirement in 1986.
-During Dr. Shaw's tenure, the College trustees in 1989 authorized the development of comprehensive campuses in other areas of Mecklenburg County to accommodate the ever increasing needs of the burgeoning Charlotte-Mecklenburg community.
-As one of the largest community colleges in the Carolinas, CPCC now serves over 70,000 people at its six full-service campuses across Mecklenburg County.
+During Dr. Shaw's tenure, the College trustees authorized the development of comprehensive campuses in other areas of Mecklenburg County to accommodate increasing needs and interests of the burgeoning Charlotte-Mecklenburg community.